IamAjay3131/ToDo-List/README.md

-Project Description:
-ToDo_list is a React with TypeScript-based application that allows users to manage daily tasks effectively.

 Users can:

-Add new to-do items with a name, priority level (High, Medium, or Low), and a due date.
+1. Add new ToDo items with a name, priority level (High, Medium, or Low), and a due date.

-Edit existing to-do items, allowing updates to task details as needed.
+2. Edit existing ToDo items to update task details as needed.

-Filter tasks by priority to easily view High, Medium, or Low priority items.
+3. Filter ToDo items by priority to easily view High, Medium, or Low priority tasks.

-Mark tasks as done/undone using a checkbox.
+4. Mark ToDo items as done or undone using a checkbox.

-Delete individual to-do items if no longer needed.
+5. Delete individual ToDo items if no longer needed.

-Delete the entire list at once.
+6. Delete the entire list at once.

-The app generates dynamic IDs for each to-do.
+7. Generate dynamic IDs for each ToDo item using uuid.
+8. Display Notify messages when adding or updating a ToDo item.
+9. Sort ToDo items based on their due date.

-Data is persisted using the browser's Local Storage, ensuring tasks remain even after a page refresh or browser close.
+10. Persist data using the browser's Local Storage, ensuring tasks remain even after a page refresh or browser restart.